-The ensemble, consisting of the former rectory as well as the reception and economic houses, was part of a rural monastery, which was built in 1157 on the Flüela Pass and thus on the pilgrim trail to Rome and Santiago de Compostela and was supplemented in the 19th century by a brewery.
-For the museum, these existing structures have been carefully restored and recombined with new additions to an inspiring complex for artistic production and mediation.
-At the same time a place of contemplation, research and intervention, MUZEUM SUSCH is defined by a series of permanent, site-specific installations by international contemporary artists who deal with the architecture and idiosyncratic structure of the place.
+The ensemble, consisting of the former rectory and the reception and farm buildings, was part of a rural monastery built in 1157 on the Flüela Pass and thus on the pilgrimage path to Rome and Santiago de Compostela, and supplemented by a brewery in the 19th century.
+For the museum, these existing structures were carefully restored and recombined with new annexes to create an inspiring complex for artistic production and education.
+Simultaneously a place of contemplation, research and intervention, MUZEUM SUSCH is defined by a series of permanent, site-specific installations by international contemporary artists that engage with the architecture and idiosyncratic structure of the site.

-- With the Rhaetian Railway (from Chur, Landquart/Prättigau or from the Upper Engadine) to Susch.
+- Take the Rhaetian Railway (from Chur, Landquart/Prättigau or from the Upper Engadine) to Susch

-- Station stop Susch - from there it is 350m on foot to the museum and the bistro.
+- Susch station stop – from there it is a 350m walk to the museum and bistro

 - From the east: via Landeck / Austria in the direction of St. Moritz on H27